metablaster/WindowsFirewallRuleset/docs/LAN Setup/Additional.md

 ## more discovery tools

-Restart following services on both computers:
+Restart the following services on both computers:

 - Function discovery resource publication
 - Workstation ("Computer browser" on systems older than Windows 10)